-We laugh watching how read-headed Anna in Leap Year gets into one confused situation after another when chasing her boyfriend in Ireland.
+We laugh watching how read-headed Anna in Leap Year gets into one confusing situation after another while chasing her boyfriend in Ireland.
 Little do we know that most of the Irish superstitions and beliefs she has to deal with are still alive on the Emerald Isle.

-HERE ARE SOME OF THE IRISH SUPERSTITIONS AND BELIEFS PEOPLE STILL BELIEVE:
+SOME OF THE IRISH SUPERSTITIONS AND BELIEFS PEOPLE STILL BELIEVE

 The Irish might have sweet memories and the old tales about their ha’pennies, but the coins are long gone.
 They were removed from circulation on January 1, 1987.
 This, however, didn’t make the Irish forget their old superstitions.
 Finding a coin is considered a good luck.
 But dare to leave it laying around, and you risk to invite the bad luck to follow you.

 Irritating as it already is, the itchy nose is a sure signal of a fight you’ll get involved into in the near future.
-So, get ready for some punches, hopefully without serious consequences.
-The fight, though, can be prevented by slapping the person next to you on the wrist.
+So get ready for some punches, hopefully without serious consequences.
+The fight, though, can be prevented by slapping a person next to you on the wrist.

-As one of the old Irish superstitions goes, if you happen to put on your shirt inside out, it’s for the good luck.
-However, don’t you dare to switch it the right way around.
+As one of the old Irish superstitions goes, if you happened to put on your shirt inside out, it’s for the good luck.
+Yet don’t you dare to switch it the right way around.
 In the latter case, the bad lucks overpowers your good luck.
 Just carry on with your daily routine with your shirt inside out and expect the good things to come your way.

-By virtue of unpredictable ocean conditions, the Irish sailors and fishermen hold longer to the old superstitions.
+By virtue of unpredictable ocean conditions, the Irish sailors and fishermen hold longer to the old superstitions and beliefs.
 And thus, seeing a red-headed woman before going to the sea is considered a very bad luck.
 These sea wolves are better off by canceling their trips altogether after such an unlucky encounter.

 Save yourself and your life and never ever put your new shoes on the table.
 It might be one of the oldest superstitions, but the Irish still don’t try to test it.